pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 The stage also lowers `Basics.eq` / `(==)` to `Pine_builtin.equal` when type inference proves that the operand type supports *primitive equality* — meaning Pine structural equality is equivalent to Elm equality.

 In Elm, only `Dict` and `Set` values can have different Pine representations that must be treated as equal (because the concrete red-black tree structure depends on insertion order).
-Similarly, `Float` (and the polymorphic `number` constraint) can have different Pine representations for the same value (different numerator/denominator pairs).
+Similarly, `Float` (and the polymorphic `number` constraint) can have different Pine representations for the same value (The current implementation will sometimes reduce to a plain integer if the denominator is `1`).
 Any type that is guaranteed to never contain a `Dict`, `Set`, or `Float` value can therefore use `Pine_builtin.equal` directly, avoiding the overhead of the generic `Basics.eq` function.

 The check is recursive over composite types via a single `TypeSupportsPrimitiveEquality` method: